spdk/spdk/doc/accel_fw.md

 The low level library for IOAT is located in `/lib/ioat`.
 The low level library for DSA is in `/lib/idxd` (IDXD stands for Intel(R) Data Acceleration Driver).
 In `/lib/idxd` folder, SPDK supports to leverage both user space and kernel space driver to drive DSA devices.
-And the following describes each usage scenerio:
+And the following describes each usage scenario:

 Leveraging user space idxd driver: The DSA devices are managed by the user space driver in a dedicated SPDK process, then the device cannot be shared by another